muratk3n/thirdwave/en/2018/12/qa-1.md

 ## Q&A - 16/12

-Q: If ammonia or regular temparature liquid H2 was not deployed, how easy is it for cars to use tanks?
+Q: If ammonia or regular temparature liquid H2 was not deployed, how easy is it for cars to use H2 tanks (for pressurized containment)?

 A: Easy